-Paul Mitchell the School-Birmingham offers 3 Trades and Careers degree programs.
-It's a very small, private for-profit, less than two-year school in a small city.
-In 2022, 72 Trades and Careers students graduated with students earning 72 Certificates.
+Paul Mitchell the School-Birmingham offers 4 Trades and Careers degree programs.
+It's a very small, private for-profit, less than two-year school in a large suburb.
+In 2024, 57 Trades and Careers students graduated with students earning 57 Certificates.

 University of Alabama at Birmingham offers 1 Trades and Careers degree programs.
 It's a very large, public, four-year university in a midsize city.